European Central Bank raises rates by three quarters of a point and promises more to come – KION546

 By Hanna Ziady, CNN Business

-The European Central Bank hiked interest rates by three quarters of a percentage point on Thursday, promising further hikes to come as it tackles rising inflation.
+The European Central Bank hiked interest rates by three quarters of a percentage point on Thursday, promising further hikes to come and forecasting an extended economic slowdown.

 An energy crisis, sparked by Russia’s invasion of Ukraine, has weighed heavily on sectors such as manufacturing.
 At the same time, a broader cost-of-living crisis has knocked spending on goods and services.